 When it comes to virtualization on the desktop, VMware Workstation and Oracle VM VirtualBox stand out from the rest.
-While Workstation is a premium software and includes all advanced options, VirtualBox is an open source virtualization software with decent set of features.
+While Workstation is a premium software and includes all advanced options, VirtualBox is an open source virtualization software with a decent set of features.

 Users who have used VirtualBox to install and test drive Windows 8 (see how to install Windows 8 on VirtualBox) must have noticed that it doesn’t support booting from USB by default.
 Users either need to use an ISO file or DVD as bootable media.

 There might be instances where you want to install Windows on VirtualBox from bootable USB flash drive.
-In this guide, we are going to show you how to install Windows in VirtualBox using USB drive as bootable media.
+In this guide, we are going to show you how to install Windows in VirtualBox using a USB drive as bootable media.
 Full Credit goes to SysProbs for the tip.

 Step 1: Start the procedure by creating your bootable USB drive.
 If you have one, you can skip to the next step.
 To create, you can follow our how to install Windows 7 and Windows 8 from USB flash drive, use Microsoft DVD/USB Tool, or Rufus tool.
 Once done, we recommend you follow our test bootable USB guide to make sure that the bootable media is error free.

 Step 2: Connect your bootable USB drive to your Windows 7/Windows 8 host machine.
-Open Disk Management by typing diskmgmt.msc in Run dialog and then pressing Enter key.
+Open Disk Management by typing diskmgmt.msc in the Run dialog and then pressing Enter key.

-Step 3: In the Disk Management, find out your USB drive’s disk number.
+Step 3: In Disk Management, find out your USB drive’s disk number.
 For instance, in the below picture, Disk 1 is my USB’s disk number.

 Close Disk Management.